nicholaswilde/recipes/docs/cookies-and-bars/honey-cookies-(finikia).md

 ### Step 6

-Roll dough into walnut-size balls and score with a fork.
+Roll dough into walnut-size balls (30 g) and score with a fork.
 Place balls on a baking sheet, about an inch apart from each other.

 ### Step 7

-Bake for 14 18 minutes, or until golden.
+Bake for 14 to 18 minutes, or until golden.

 ### Step 8